+Fig 7.
+Example of error message (duplicates in names of collectors)

+and of correction screen

-It will then open a pop-up window, that is the same as what you are used to in DaRWIN (creation of records, selecting linked info like taxon when adding a new specimen, etc.).
-You search for your value, and click on “Choose”, or you can create it, and then choose it.
+It will then open a pop-up window, that is the same as the one you are used to in DaRWIN (creation of records, selecting linked info like taxon when adding a new specimen, etc.).
+You search for your value, and click on “Choose” to confirm an unambiguous value, or you can create it, and then choose it.